 Because so many issues in human rights are related to actual events involving actual people, you may find it useful to further pinpoint your topic by searching through news media coverage.
 It can also make your final paper more interesting if, rather than just having an academic or theoretical discussion of the issue, you are able to show how the theory you are discussing actually works in real life, by giving real examples.
 For comprehensive newspaper coverage, try searching in Canadian Newsstream or Canadian Business & Current Affairs.
 More resources can be found on our Finding News page, and there are also a few videos on Searching News Databases.

-If your topic is has a definite legal angle to it, or if you need to find court cases or laws, please consult the Law subject guide.
+If your topic is has a definite legal angle to it, or if you need to find court cases or laws, please also consult the Law subject guide.
 You may also find the resources listed on the Government Information subject guide useful.

 There are a large number of organizations working in the field of human rights, many of which produce high-quality publications and reports.
 While these are not usually peer-reviewed, many are quite authoritative, and can be very useful in terms of helping you to focus your research, as well as point you toward other resources of value.